 Making a fun, flavorful dinner doesn’t need to be complicated.
 Celebrate bold flavors in simple ways your whole family will love!

 - Citrus swap.
-Omit the lime juice and use orange or lemon instead.
+Omit the lime juice and use orange juice or lemon juice instead.
 You could also use a combination!

 - Liquid smoke.
 Just a drop of liquid smoke goes a long way.
 Add a bit if you like a smoky BBQ flavor.